bullet-train-co/nice_partials/README.md

 </div>
 ```

-These partials can still be utilized with a standard `render` call, but you can specify how to populate the content areas like so:
+Then you can call `render`, but specify how to populate the content areas:

 ```html+erb
 <%= render 'components/card', title: 'Some Title' do |partial| %>